-There are a number of factors which can affect the humidity level in your home.
+There are a number of factors that can affect the humidity level in your home.
 Keeping the humidity at an even level is vital to not only if you are growing plants, but also if you want to preserve pieces of furniture, or avoid problems such as mold.
-If you are keen to regulate the humidity level in your home, then you should be aware of a number of factors which can affect that level.
+If you are keen to regulate the humidity level in your home, then you should be aware of a number of factors that can affect that level.

 One of the biggest factors affecting the humidity level in a home is the changing of the seasons.
 Summertime brings many of us to open up the windows throughout the house from early spring through the summer months and into the fall season bringing the humidity to the same levels as the environment's relative humidity levels.
 The late fall heavy rains will also be felt considerably cooler and uncomfortable.
 Summertime also can bring a lot of heat to the floors of a room, and this can result in condensation rising up from crawl spaces.
 In winter, the drying effect of a central heating system can cause the humidity level to drop.